SpringerPE/chef_pelib/README.md

 # pelib

-Cookbook library with some useful functions, resources and examples Good example about how to make a library and a small LWRP chef resource.
+A cookbook library with some useful functions, resources, and examples.
+This should be a good example of how to implement a library and a small LWRP chef resource.

  * LWRP kmod provider to manage kernel modules.
  * Functions and examples to read a data bag and add the items to attributes.